MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-391-Qualifications-Drivers-Longer-Combination-Vehicle-LCV-Driver-Instructors/subpart-E-Physical-Qualifications-Examinations/section-391.49.md

 (i) Driver applicant's signature and date signed;

-(ii) Motor carrier official's signature (if application has a coapplicant), title, and date signed.
+(ii) Motor carrier official's signature (if application has a co-applicant), title, and date signed.
 Depending upon the motor carrier's organizational structure (corporation, partnership, or proprietorship), the signer of the application shall be an officer, partner, or the proprietor.

 (d) The letter of application for an SPE certificate shall be accompanied by:

-(1) A copy of the results of the medical examination performed pursuant to § 391.43;
+(1) A copy of the Medical Examination Report Form, MCSA-5875, documenting the results of the medical examination performed pursuant to § 391.43;

-(2) A copy of the medical certificate completed pursuant to § 391.43(h);
+(2) A copy of the Medical Examiner's Certificate, Form MCSA-5876, completed pursuant to § 391.43(h);

 (3) A medical evaluation summary completed by either a board qualified or board certified physiatrist (doctor of physical medicine) or orthopedic surgeon.
-The coapplicant motor carrier or the driver applicant shall provide the physiatrist or orthopedic surgeon with a description of the job-related tasks the driver applicant will be required to perform;
+The co-applicant motor carrier or the driver applicant shall provide the physiatrist or orthopedic surgeon with a description of the job-related tasks the driver applicant will be required to perform;

 (i) The medical evaluation summary for a driver applicant disqualified under § 391.41(b)(1) shall include: